XavKearney/fsharp-arm-emulator/docs/MultMem.md

 #### Execution
 Initially, manually tests were performed to confirm that the `execMultMem` function correctly modifies CPU state according to the ARM specification.

-However, for maximum robustness, a property-based test is used to compare the effect of a random instruction on CPU state with the CPU state after the same instruction is processed by [VisUAL](https://salmanarif.bitbucket.io/visual/).
-This is achieved with the help of a `VisualTesting` framework, written by [Dr. Tom Clarke](https://intranet.ee.ic.ac.uk/electricalengineering/eepeople/person.asp?s=NIL&id=75) and adapted into a package, with some minor modifications to allow initialised memory, by me (Xav Kearney).
+However, for maximum robustness, a property-based test is used to compare the effect of a random instruction on CPU state with the CPU state after the same instruction is processed by VisUAL.
+This is achieved with the help of a `VisualTesting` framework, written by [Dr. Tom Clarke](https://intranet.ee.ic.ac.uk/electricalengineering/eepeople/person.asp?s=NIL&id=75) and adapted into a package, with some minor modifications to allow initialised memory based on a `Map`, by me (Xav Kearney).

 This property-based test randomly generates both initial CPU state (registers, memory and flags) and also the instruction parameters.
 The random parameters are first checked to see if they conform to the restrictions set both by ARM (as above) and VisUAL (see below).
 If not, the test is skipped.
 If the parameters are valid they are converted into the forms used by both `MultMem.fs` and VisUAL (which differ slightly due to types), and the results are compared.
 Some sorting is required to transform the resulting VisUAL register & memory state into the same form as the result of `execMultMem`.

 If no errors are returned, the register contents, memory address data and flags are all checked for equality to consider a test passed.
 By default 10,000 tests are run (although the actual test number is much lower given the validity constraints).
 Increasing this to 500,000 takes over an hour to run and results in a 100% pass rate.

+### B & BL
+#### Parsing
+The parsing of the `B/BL` instructions is tested with a series of unit tests, of both the `makeBranchInstr` function and the top-level `parse` function.

+There is no randomised testing of these instructions as randomly generating valid mathematical expressions involving arbitrary labels is non-trivial and provides little extra benefit given that the `evalExpr` function is separately tested.

+#### Execution
+Execution of the `B/BL` instructions is tested using a property-based test with randomised `cpuData` (registers, flags and memory) and also randomised `branchAddr` and `linkAddr` fields.

+This cannot be tested against VisUAL because branching to a random instruction location would break in the test code.
+As a result, the returned modified `cpuData` is checked to ensure its registers, memory and flags equal the expected values in the case of both `B` and `BL`.

 #### Differences from VisUAL
 In testing, a number of differences from VisUAL were discovered: